 There are two main reasons that recommend Opera as the best browser for accessing, editing, and sharing Google Docs documents: fast webpage loading speeds and excellent security and privacy features.

 If you want to quickly access and view your documents on the platform, Opera will connect you to your Google account within milliseconds.
-The built-in ad blocker helps the browser load webpage faster.
-Opera uses very little computer processing power allowing your machine to direct resources where they are most needed.
+The built-in ad blocker helps to reduce the webpage loading time.

 If you use Google Docs for work and business purposes, you want to make sure nobody can access your documents.
 This is where Opera’s excellent security and privacy options come into action.
 The browser’s free VPN blocks trackers and secures your browsing sessions.